CortexIntelligentAutomation/docs/content/en/docs/2022.9/getting-started/on-premise/add-observability-to-innovation/Grafana/prerequisites.md

 #### Certificate Requirements

 {{% alert title="Note" %}}
 For production systems, it is recommended that X.509 SSL certificates are obtained from a Certificate Authority and used for installation.
 For non-production systems, self-signed certificates may be used.
-Details on how to create a self-signed certificate can be found at {{< ahref "Cortex.GettingStarted.OnPremise.AddObservabilityToInnovation.Grafana.Advanced.CreateSelfSignedCertificates" "Create Self-Signed Certificates">}}.
+Details on how to create a self-signed certificate can be found at {{< ahref path="Cortex.GettingStarted.OnPremise.AddObservabilityToInnovation.Grafana.Advanced.CreateSelfSignedCertificates" title="Create Self-Signed Certificates" >}}.
 {{% / alert %}}

 An X.509 SSL certificate (standard, wildcard or self-signed) should be used to secure communication between: